AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/annotations/create-annotations.md

 1. To create annotations, you have 4 ways to get started:

    * Go to [!UICONTROL Analytics] > [!UICONTROL Components] > [!UICONTROL Annotation].
 The Annotations Manager page opens.
-Click [!UICONTROL Create New Annotation] and the Annotation builder opens, or
+Click [!UICONTROL Create New Annotation] and the Annotation builder opens.

    * Right-click a point on a table or Line graph.
-The Annotation builder opens, or
+The Annotation builder opens.

    * In Workspace, go to [!UICONTROL Components] > [!UICONTROL Create annotation].
+The Annotation builder opens.

    * Use this hotkey to open the Annotation builder:
       * (PC) `ctrl` `shift` + o